petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 Calkit will always ensure the environment is up-to-date before executing any command in it.
+To add packages, simply put them in the requirements file and rerun a command in the environment.
+No need to activate and mutate it in place, as that can be another source of forgotten details.

+Calkit will also export a "lock file" for every environment type, which can be committed to the project repo for later inspection or rebuilding the exact environment used at a given time.

 ## 3. Never share anything generated interactively (use a pipeline)